Find out the who, what, why, when and where of the Naked Piano.. or Contact Gary

-Gary Girouard – a Boston area native who now resides on Cape Cod – was the composer, pianist and producer for the Naked Piano series.
+Gary Girouard – a Boston area native who now resides on Cape Cod – was the Pianist, Composer and Producer for the Naked Piano series.
 You can learn more by clicking on Gary Girouard’s Biography.

 When did the Naked Piano project begin?

-The Naked Piano project began in 1990 and the first CD – The Naked Piano – was released in 2004.
+The Naked Piano project began with the first CD – The Naked Piano – which was released in 2004.
 The second album – The Naked Piano, Volume II – was released in 2006 and the third – The Naked Piano Christmas Album – was released in 2007.
 The most recent album – The Naked Piano Light & Dark – was released in November of 2012.